 After this, Dr. Lund made his initial incision.
 There are a few different types of incisions surgeons can use for breast augmentation, the most popular being areola incisions and inframammary incisions at the breast crease.
-Our surgeons typically perform the inframammary incision, as shown in the clip of Dr. Lund below.
+Our surgeons typically perform the inframammary incision.

 For this patient, Dr. Lund chose to place the implant under the muscle, which is referred to as a submusclular placement.
 Our surgeons often find that this type of placement helps lower the risk of bottoming out (when the implant decsends below the inframmary crease), rippling (when you can see the folds or wrinkles on the implant through the skin), and capsular constracture (when the tissue around the implant thickens and causes the implant to feel firm, causing discomfort and distortion).
 Here he is creating the pocket for the implant to reside.

 Once he completed the pocket, he inserted a “sizer,” an inflatable implant that helps him to see what final size he will use.
 After a patient does their sizing at their pre-operative appointment in our office, the doctor will order a range of implants for that day, and use the sizer to see exactly which one will look best and please the patient.
 Below, Dr. Lund inflates the sizer.

 The perfect size for the patient’s body was determined and the next step was for Dr. Lund to insert the actual silicone implants.
 The surgeon is the only one in the OR to touch the implants, and before insertion he soaked them in an antibiotic solution.